MicrosoftDocs/quantum-docs-pr/articles/user-guide/using-qsharp/operations-functions.md

 Naturally, a *controlled adjoint* specialization could exist as well, specifying the controlled application of an operation's adjoint.

 > [!NOTE]
-> If $U$ is the unitary transformation implemented by an operation `U`, then `Adjoint U` represents the unitary transformation $U^\dagger$, which is the complex conjugate transpose.
+> If :::no-loc text="$U$"::: is the unitary transformation implemented by an operation `U`, then `Adjoint U` represents the unitary transformation :::no-loc text="$U^\dagger$":::, which is the complex conjugate transpose.
-> Successively applying an operation and then its adjoint to a state leaves the state unchanged, as illustrated by the fact that $UU^\dagger = U^\dagger U = \id$, the identity matrix.
+> Successively applying an operation and then its adjoint to a state leaves the state unchanged, as illustrated by the fact that :::no-loc text="$UU^\dagger = U^\dagger U = \id$":::, the identity matrix.
 > The unitary representation of a controlled operation is slightly more nuanced, but you can find more details at [Quantum computing concepts: multiple qubits](xref:microsoft.quantum.concepts.multiple-qubits).

 The following section describes how to call these various specializations in your Q# code.